romance999/PIPOS/README.md

 ***
 1.)
 Speed
 ```
 C++ is faster than my most used language C#.
-This will be best portable processors due to it being intended for handheld.
+This will be best for portable processors due to it being intended for handheld.
 ```